Heart and Vascular Institute

 - Cardiovascular CT

 - Cath Lab

 - Electrocardiogram ECG or EKG

 - Nuclear Studies

 At Mission Hospital, our heart specialists provide treatments that reduce the stress and anxiety that comes with cardiovascular procedures.
-These low-risk procedures, such as TAVR, are provided by our teams of cardiologists, heart surgeons and specialists with expertise in valve disease.
+These low-risk procedures, such as TAVR, are provided by our comprehensive heart and vascular team with expertise in valve disease.

 Unlike open heart surgery, which requires opening the sternum and stopping the heart, TAVR works by replacing the existing aortic valve via a small incision in the groin (transfemoral procedure) or chest (transapical procedure).
 Because TAVR is a minimally invasive and low-risk procedure, it’s the most viable option available for those who cannot forego the risks of open-heart surgery.